 The true variable refresh rate will help save power, but the actual impact remains to be seen.

-Phones with Dynamic Refresh rate LTPO Displays
+List of best phones with Dynamic Refresh rate Displays or LTPO Displays

 The list is currently quite short, but we will add more phones as they surface.